Financial Freedom: What's Your Number?

 Your Action Step

 Calculate your FI number tonight.
 Take your monthly expenses, multiply by 12, then multiply by 25.
-Write that number on a sticky note and put it where you'll see it every morning.
-That number is your compass — it tells you exactly how far you need to go and makes every financial decision clearer.
+Write that number down and put it where you'll see it every morning.
+It tells you exactly how far you need to go and makes every financial decision clearer.

 Was this helpful?